naorJR/POKEMON-GAN/README.md

 How do we train the discriminator :

--We expect the discriminator to output 1 if the image was picked from the real dataset, and 0 if it was generated using the generator network.
+- We expect the discriminator to output 1 if the image was picked from the real dataset, and 0 if it was generated using the generator network.

--We first pass a batch of real images, and compute the loss, setting the target labels to 0.85 + gaussian noise (smoothing label).
+- We first pass a batch of real images, and compute the loss, setting the target labels to 0.85 + gaussian noise (smoothing label).

--Then we pass a batch of fake images (generated using the generator) pass them into the discriminator, and compute the loss, setting the target labels to 0.15 + gaussian noise.
+- Then we pass a batch of fake images (generated using the generator) pass them into the discriminator, and compute the loss, setting the target labels to 0.15 + gaussian noise.

--Finally we add the two losses and use the overall loss to perform gradient descent to adjust the weights of the discriminator.
+- Finally we add the two losses and use the overall loss to perform gradient descent to adjust the weights of the discriminator.

 The result :